Patitotective/PREFS/README.md

 ## Documentation

-PREFS documentation can be found at https://github.com/Patitotective/PREFS/wiki with more examples and information.
+PREFS documentation can be found at [PREFS DOCUMENTATION](https://github.com/Patitotective/PREFS/wiki) with more examples and information.